Infi9itee/Multiplication-Game-33/README.md

 **Here's the things you need to do in order to compile and run the game:**
 **Things needed before compiling:**
-1. MinGW-w64 compiler.
+1. MinGW-w64 compiler installed in the WSL.
-2. The game has graphical interface, so in order to run the game you need to install WSL.
+3. The game has graphical interface, so in order to run the game you need to install WSL.
 I installed (Ubuntu).
-3. Im using WSL so need to install ncurses.
+4. Im using WSL so need to install ncurses.
-4. Install make via MinGW or MSYS2.
+5. Install make via MinGW or MSYS2.
-5. Any code editor.
+6. Any code editor.
-6. Windows.
+7. Windows.

 **Compiling the Game:**
 1. Open WSL terminal.